AndrewRhysGray/hw-week-7-day-2/hw-vue/homework_todos.md

 module.exports = config;
 ```

-5. Create simple HTML file with a div with id of `app`
+5. Create simple HTML file with a div with id of `app` D

 6. In `app.js` import `vue` and create a new instance passing in config object with `em: '#app'` as starting point.
+D

 7. npm run build.
+D

 8. open index.html and make sure you can see `vue` dev tools.
+D

 9. Develop!!